WALKING TOURS

 Kalapuya Ways

 For thousands of years the Kalapuya People visited the land we call Hendricks Park.
-Karen Rainsong, Director of Singing Creek Educational Center and long-time student of indigenous people, introduces us to the food, clothing, and cultural practices of the Kalapuya.
+Karen Rainsong, Director of Singing Creek Educational Center and long-time student of indigenous people, will introduce us to the food, clothing, and cultural practices of the Kalapuya.